kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 Beer and Wine are the parents.
 Both of them have glasses as children.

-Design Notes:

-* Be Natural - the results definition matches the recordsets.
-* Be Productive - note that other than that, the column mappings are all automatic.

 # Fluent Configuration #

-**[4.0-alpha1 - fluent configuration isn't implemented yet]**

 Perhaps you don't want to put any SQL junk in your objects.
 You would rather do it in a single place.
 If you prefer, you can do fluent configuration: